Underwood01/Classwork/Classwork 2,3/RegistrationApp/src/com/example/registrationapp/README.md

-The whole project starts from the Classwork 2,3 directory Therefore to download start from that directory
+The whole project starts from the RegistrationApp directory Therefore to download start from that directory
 Ignore Temp files